bcgov/PaymentCommonComponent/README.md

 #### Versioning

-Run `make verison-major` to update the version for releases - this will also update the api path Run `make verison-minor` to update small changes in which we do not want to update the api path Run `make verison-patch` to update the version after implementing fixes for bugs etc - this will not update the api path.
+Run `make verison-major` to update the version for releases - this will also update the api path.
+Run `make verison-minor` to update small changes in which we do not want to update the api path.
+Run `make verison-patch` to update the version after implementing fixes for bugs etc - this will not update the api path.
 This is used to track fixes for testing etc.